department-of-veterans-affairs/octo-vista-api-x-mcp-server-example/docs/LOGGING.md

 ✅ **COMPLETED** - All logging improvements have been implemented:

-- ✅ Console logging disabled by default to prevent MCP protocol interference
+- ✅ Console logging disabled by default to prevent MCP protocol interference (automatically enabled for local `mise dev*` tasks via Rich console output)
 - ✅ MCP-native logging implemented with fallback to file logging
-- ✅ Structured JSON logging with HIPAA compliance
+- ✅ Structured JSON logging with HIPAA compliance (file handler optional via `DISABLE_FILE_LOGGING`)
 - ✅ Server updated to use MCP-native logging for initialization
 - ✅ All existing logging calls updated to use new configuration
 - ✅ Debug mode implemented (disables data redaction for development)